FYI, You're Not Alone If You've Ever Cried During a Workout

 "Another time it happened I was on a retreat in Bali, I was doing an obstacle race and I felt like I was dying a little as I ran it," she continued.
 "I was also thinking the entire time as I struggled about how much more fit I used to be a year or two ago and I was so frustrated!
 Plus I let the self-doubt creep into my head and then it was basically downhill from there.
 As soon as I crossed the finish line I burst into uncontrollable tears and I was in shock that it came out that way!
 But it did and I embraced it for what it was!"

-Vest feels that her long yet fruitful 85-pound weight loss journey is part of the reason why fitness can be so emotional for her.
+Vest said she feels that her long yet fruitful 85-pound weight loss journey is part of the reason why fitness can be so emotional for her.
 "The thing that always makes me so proud is that I haven't given up on myself," she wrote.
 "Over the past 8 years, I've managed to maintain some sort of workout routine and I've come to love it and look forward to it!
 But man oh man does it have its rough days!
 As adults, I think we sometimes bottle up our emotions way too much, and it's OK to let those emotions come up and come out in the form of tears!"
 (Related: Experts Explain Why You Can't Stop Crying During Yoga)

-As Vest says herself: "It doesn't make you weak and it doesn't make you a baby.
+As Vest said herself: "It doesn't make you weak and it doesn't make you a baby.
 It makes you human!
 So if you've ever found yourself crying in a workout or right after just know you are not alone!
 It happens to the best of us!"